Do Graphic Novels Have a Place in the Classroom?

 - Reluctant readers or struggling students would always choose graphic novels as the “easy” choice and slow down their progress.

-- Replacing standard books with graphic-heavy texts would cause a decline in overall literacy.
+- Replacing standard books with graphics-heavy text would cause a decline in overall literacy.

 Benefits of Graphic Novels in Education